 - No longer supports MST on newer phones

-For years, Google Pay and Samsung Pay have competed against one another.
+For years, Google Pay and Samsung Pay competed against one another.
 Then Google rebranded Google Pay to Google Wallet, only for Samsung to do the same with Samsung Wallet about a month later.
-Both now offer digital passes as well as their original payment systems; and for Samsung phone owners, you can download both.
+Both apps now offer digital passes as well as their original payment systems; and for Samsung phone owners, you can download both.
 So when it comes to Google Wallet vs. Samsung Wallet, we'll break down the similarities and differences so you know which one to pick.

 Google Wallet vs. Samsung Wallet: Availability

 Samsung Wallet launched in mid-June, while Google Wallet arrived in mid-July.
 However, Google's new payment app is available in more places and on more devices.

 Google Wallet is available in 60 countries and counting (listed at that link), provided you have an Android phone with NFC support.
 It's also available on Wear OS watches for easy tap-to-pay, including the Samsung Galaxy Watch 5 — even though its default payment app is Samsung Pay.
 It'll even come to new Fitbit watches.

 As for Samsung Wallet, it's specifically available through the Galaxy Store, which means you'll only be able to download it on Samsung phones.
 It's also the default tap-to-pay option on Samsung's watches like the Galaxy Watch 4 and Galaxy Watch 5 Pro.

 Initially available in just six countries, Samsung Wallet is now available in 29 countries as of January 2023, as per this Samsung press release.
 With this expansion, Samsung has made its Wallet far more competitive than before in the global market; but Google Wallet may still be your only option depending on where you live — making this breakdown moot.